 Culture, history, gastronomy, nightlife… Thessaloniki reveals its authenticity slice by slice.

-Thessaloniki is a city with a fascinating history, which you’ll encounter with every step you take: Byzantine churches, castles, mosques, architectural wonders that bear witness to a rich multicultural past.
-But what attractions in Thessaloniki should you be sure to put on your list of things to do?
+Thessaloniki is a city with a fascinating history, which you’ll encounter with every step you take.
+Awaiting you are Byzantine churches and castles, Ottoman-era mosques and many more architectural wonders that bear witness to a rich multicultural past.
+So, what attractions should you put on your list of things to do in Greece’s preeminent city in the north?

-Don’t pass them by, take note of the magnificent architectural landmarks of Thessaloniki and search them out: the Tyroloi mansion on the old waterfront, the Mandalideio building, the Exarhopoulos mansion, the old restaurant Olympos Naoussa and the YMCA building built in 1924.
-In the city centre, be sure to visit the old clock tower, the Catholic Church, the building that houses the State Conservatory, the Law Court Square, the large sundial on Tsimiski’s sidewalk, the Biliris and Alexiadis buildings of 1922.
-Other must-sees include the Thessaloniki Concert Hall, the Royal Theatre that was built in 1940 by the architect Constantine Doxiadis and the Garden Theatre – lessons in architecture from a city that knows the meaning of beauty.
+Don’t pass them by.
+Take note of the magnificent architectural landmarks of Thessaloniki and search them out: The Tyroloi mansion on the old waterfront, the Mandalideio building, the Exarhopoulos mansion, the old restaurant Olympos Naoussa and the YMCA building built in 1924.
+In the city centre, be sure to visit the old clocktower, the Catholic Church, the building that houses the State Conservatory, the Law Court Square, the large sundial on Tsimiski’s sidewalk and the Biliris and Alexiadis buildings of 1922.
+Other must-sees include the Thessaloniki Concert Hall, the Royal Theatre (built in 1940 by the architect Constantine Doxiadis) and the Garden Theatre.

 Visiting the Byzantine churches should be right at the top of your list.
-Agia Sofia, built at the end of the 7th century with its gorgeous courtyard, is one of Thessaloniki’s most impressive attractions, as is the Church of the Acheiropoietos, built in the 5th century upon the ruins of Roman baths, only to be turned into a Muslim mosque in 1320 after Thessaloniki surrendered to the Ottomans.
+Agia Sofia, built at the end of the 7th century with its gorgeous courtyard, is one of Thessaloniki’s most impressive attractions, as is the Church of the Acheiropietos, built in the 5th century upon the ruins of Roman baths and turned into a Muslim mosque in 1320 after Thessaloniki was occupied by the Ottomans.
 And don’t forget Panagia Halkeon, which was built in 1028 and became a mosque in 1430.

-It’s so easy to travel back in time by simply climbing up to the Old City (Ano Poli).
-See the refugee houses, courtyards with flower pots, washing lines, stone paths, Byzantine churches, castles and walls.
-Watch the unforgettable sunset from Trigonio Tower and visit the Gedi Koule Castle to see some interesting exhibits.
-The Byzantine churches of Agios Nikolaos tou Orfanou and Osios David have exquisite murals and a rich history.
+Climbing to the Old City (Ano Poli) is like travelling back in time.
+You’ll find stone paths with courtyards and houses with flower pots, as well as Byzantine churches, castles and fortress walls.
+The sunset from the Trigonio Tower is unforgettable.
+Meanwhile, the Byzantine churches of Agios Nikolaos tou Orfanou and Osios David have exquisite murals and a rich history.
 As does the Vlatadon Monastery, with its spectacular courtyard.

 The Pasha’s Gardens

 If you squint, you’ll think the eccentric architect Gaudi came through here.
 Art nouveau motifs dominate the ornate fountains and galleries throughout the Pasha Gardens.
-They were created by Sephardic Jews in 1904.
-Their history is unknown and mysterious and you’ll succumb to their mystical ambience.
+They were created by Sephardic Jews in 1904, but little more is known about their history.
+You’ll succumb to their mystical ambience.

 The old markets